-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA DEF Corporation 55 FROM: Mountain Street Nowhere, CO Page n 1 of 1 Quantity HM Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.) proper shippir name from Colum 2 of the Hazardot Materials Table (2.3 is the Hazardot Class from Colum 3 of the Hazardot Materials Table (Un1076 is the Identification Number from Colum 1076 from 1000 from 1 on nee ng nn us e.) ord nn us e.) one e m
+Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, Page 1 of 1 Quantity HM cription Weight 1 cylinder RQ ("RQ" means that this is a quantity.)
+Poison, Hazard, Zone A (Phosgene proper name fro 2 of the Materials is the H-from Colu Hazardous Table.)
+(Ur Identificati shipping om Column Hazardous Table.)
+(2.3 azard Class rels Materials 1076 is the on Number lumn 4 of the 25 lbs portable

-This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.
+This is to certify that the above named materials are properly classified, described, packaged, marked, and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.

-DEF Carrier: Safety
+DEF

-Shipper: Corporation Per: First
+Shipper: Corporation Carrier: Safety

-Per: Smith Date:
+Per: Smith Per: ,

-Date: October 15,
+Date: October 15, 2003 Date: First

-2003

-Special I Instructions: 24 hour Emergency Contact,

-John Smith 1-800-555-5555
+Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555